Skip to content

 - python fine-tuning/qlora/train.py

-If you don't assign a value to an environment variable (see HUGGING_FACE_HUB_TOKEN above), dstack will require the value to be passed via the CLI or set in the current process.
+If you don't assign a value to an environment variable (see HF_TOKEN above), dstack will require the value to be passed via the CLI or set in the current process.

-For instance, you can define environment variables in a .env file and utilize tools like direnv.
+For instance, you can define environment variables in a .envrc file and utilize tools like direnv.

 The following environment variables are available in any run and are passed by dstack by default: